In this article:

 - Find the name of the mapping that you wish to edit.

-- In the Custom Mapping tool, edit the mapping's name if necessary, by clicking the pencil icon.
+- In the Custom Mapping tool, edit the mapping's name if necessary, by clicking the mapping name, making your change and clicking the save icon to the right of the text box.

-- Manually edit the JSONata expression if necessary, to customize your solution.
-The output in the 3rd panel on the right will populate and update in real-time.
-You will know instantly if your mapping is working and what data is flowing through.
+- Edit the JSONata expression to customize your solution.
+You can write expressions by hand, or use the AI Mapping Assistant to generate them from a plain-English description.
+The Output panel on the lower left updates in real-time, so you will know instantly if your mapping is working and what data is flowing through.

 JSONata Cheatsheet